 Criminals pretend to be HMRC to try and get you to make an urgent payment, or click on a link in a message.
 They might send an outstanding bill or tax rebate message asking for payment.
 They may even threaten you with court action, bailiffs, or police arrest if you don't take urgent action.

-Criminals can contact you at any time of year, but they're more often as tax deadline dates approach.
+Criminals can contact you at any time of year.
 They might make contact through:

 How you can protect yourself

-• Never make a payment to HMRC if they contact you out of the blue.
-Especially if they threaten you police or court action.
+- Never make a payment to HMRC if they contact you out of the blue.
+Especially if they threaten you with police or court action.

-• Never rely on the number that is shown on the caller display as proof that it's HMRC you're talking to.
+- Never rely on the number that's shown on the caller display as proof that it's HMRC you're talking to.
 This can be falsified (known as spoofing).

-• Never be pressured into sharing personal or financial details to anyone.
+- Never be pressured into sharing personal or financial details with anyone.

 Romance and friendship scams